Barrett-Jackson North East 2017 with Automobilia Auto Salon

 While the Scottsdale, West Palm, and Vegas auctions feature various display halls & tents, the Mohegan Sun show is a bit more confined.
 In any case, a large event space is being constructed to house the show in coming years.
 By the time 2018 rolls around, the scale of Barrett-Jackson North East will be massive.

 Be that as it may, we arrived roaring to go.
 Our friends from Automobilia Auto Salon helped secure an awesome vehicle for the show.
 Incidentally, our booth’s position was at the edge of the Chevy display, but of course, we brought out a Blue Oval.
 None other than one stunning Shelby GT350R.
-Equipped with full front ULTIMATE paint protection, the GT350R was an attention getter.
+Equipped with full front ULTIMATE Paint Protection Film, the GT350R was an attention getter.